shreyal0007/-Real-Time-Data-Processing-for-Weather-Monitoring-/README.md

 - An OpenWeatherMap API key

-## Setup And Usage Instructions
+# Setup and Usage Instructions

-Follow these steps to set up the project:
+Follow these steps in order to set up the project:

 1. **Clone the Repository**:
-2. In the bash run  pip install -r requirements.txt
+   - Clone the repository to your local machine.

+2. **Install Dependencies**:
+   - Run `pip install -r requirements.txt` in your terminal.

+3. **Fetch Weather Data**:
-3. Fetch Weather Data: Start by running the fetchweather.py file to begin fetching real-time data. python fetchweather.py
+   - Start by running the `fetchweather.py` file to begin fetching real-time data.
+   - Command: `python fetchweather.py`

+4. **Display Stored Data**:
-4.Display Stored Data: After fetching the data, run the displaydata.py file to see the data stored in the database. python displaydata.py
+   - After fetching the data, run the `displaydata.py` file to see the data stored in the database.
+   - Command: `python displaydata.py`

+5. **Generate Weather Summary**:
-5.Generate Weather Summary: Run the weather_summary.py file to get a summary of the fetched data. python weather_summary.py
+   - Run the `weather_summary.py` file to get a summary of the fetched data.
+   - Command: `python weather_summary.py`

+6. **Check Alerts**:
-6.Check Alerts: Execute the weather_alert.py file to check for any temperature alerts. python weather_alert.py
+   - Execute the `weather_alert.py` file to check for any temperature alerts.
+   - Command: `python weather_alert.py`

+7. **Visualize Weather Trends**:
-7.Visualize Weather Trends: Finally, run the visualize_weather.py file to visualize the weather trends. python visualize_weather.py
+   - Finally, run the `visualize_weather.py` file to visualize the weather trends.
+   - Command: `python visualize_weather.py`

 # Future Improvements for Real-Time Weather Monitoring System